Siirry sisältöön

 Read our latest newsletter for project updates, partner presentations and other news in the field of intangible cultural heritage.

-We have also made some longer interviews, you can find them here as pdf:
+We have also made some longer articles for the newsletter, you can find them here as pdf:

 These organizations/musicians have signed a Letter of Intent (in alphabetical order):